• Skip to primary navigation

 This is when I wish I could have asked Granny tons of questions today, as this recipe probably has a lot more to it than meets the eye.
 All I know is that before life with Grandpa, she'd left Scotland and lived in Canada for about 3 years with a most adventurous life as nanny to five children of a business tycoon of a canning factory, originally from Kinlochleven in Scotland.
 Mr & Mrs Stewart loved entertaining and while travelling in their private plane, Granny had full control of their children, taking them on holiday, baking, sewing etc. and keeping up with the glamorous life.

-Once the delicious shortbread-like oat crumble is pressed in to the bottom of the tin and spread with the date paste, just drop on the crumble topping and only gently pat it down so that the effect is still a bit crumbly on top.
+Once the delicious shortbread-like oat crumble is pressed in to the bottom of the tin and spread with the date paste, just drop on the crumble topping.
+Only gently pat it down so that the effect is a bit crumbly on top.

-Granny didn't use much crumble on top (if you like a lot then increase the crumble recipe but the magic is the recipe below) which meant that you could still see the date nectar underneath and the crumble was more of a slightly sparse hint - which is why we craved even more.
+Granny didn't use much crumble on top - if you like a lot then increase the crumble recipe but the magic is the recipe below.
+This meant that you could still see the date nectar underneath.
+The crumble was more of a slightly sparse hint - which is why we craved even more!

 Don't have dates for Matrimonial Cake?